mswhirl/autoflashgui/README.md

 present on your PATH and you get a *not found* error, reference the executables using their absolute paths.

-The tool depends on the `robobrowser` package to be installed.
+The tool depends on the `robobrowser` and `Werkzeug` packages to be installed.
 Either you can install it ahead of time like so:

 ```
 pip install robobrowser==0.5.3
+pip install Werkzeug==0.16.1
 ```
 or else the code will fail to run.